hm-lang/core/proposals/README.md

 # for-loop with counter that is immutable inside the for-loop's block:
 for Value: int < 10
     # Value goes from 0 to 9 by 1;
-    # Value is not allowed to be mutated (defined with :).
+    # Value is not allowed to be mutated (defined with `:`).
     # trying to mutate it throws a compiler error.
     print Value
 # prints "0" to "9" on separate newlines.

 # for-loop whose counter can be modified inside the block.
+# not recommended, since it's a bit harder to reason about.
 for Special; int < 5
     print("A: ${Special}")
     ++Special